tj-actions/changed-files/README.md

           echo "One or more .js file(s) or any file in the static folder but not in the doc folder has changed." echo "List all the files that have changed: ${{ steps.changed-files-excluded.outputs.all_changed_files }}"

-  job5:  # Example 5 - Using local .git history
+  job5:  # Example 5 - Using local .git directory
     runs-on: ubuntu-latest  # windows-latest | macos-latest
     name: Test changed-files
     steps: